florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 However it could also be interesting to compare text editor plugin system technologies to plugin system technologies for other applications.

 To make an appropriate decision for text editor projects, the popularity of different text editors will be as a metric for selection.
-As a source for the most popular text editors and integrated development environments (IDEs), the StackOverflow Developer Survey 2024 will be used@stackoverflow-survey.
+As a source for the most popular text editors and integrated development environments (IDEs), the StackOverflow Developer Survey 2024 is be used@stackoverflow-survey.
 The platform StackOverflow is known as a forum for developers helping each other by asking questions and exchanging information regarding various technical topics such as programming languages, certain APIs, technologies, etc.
 Annually it organizes a survey open to all developers regardless of their background to gather statistics about used programming languages, salaries of developers, used development tools, etc.
 In 2024 a total amount of \~65.000 developers took part in this survey, which is why it can be considered fairly representative.